The Power of One Clean Qubit in Supervised Machine Learning: DISCUSSION CONCLUSION

+In \cite{heyraud2022noisy}, an upper bound on the generalization error of the fidelity quantum kernel model has been established, which is determined by the average purity of the encoded states.
+As highlighted in the same work, a noisier encoding process, when transferring data into quantum states, can lead to poorer training performance.
+Our empirical results, illustrated in Figures~\ref{alpha} and~\ref{learning-different datapoints} and based on three distinct datasets, support the idea that improving the purity of the control qubit (parameterized by $\alpha$) enhances the accuracy of DQC1 kernel model.
+We believe that our DQC1 kernel framework provides a ground for rigorous theoretical studies for relating coherence consumption to generalization error.

+We also comment on the connection between our work and the findings in \cite{thanasilp2022exponential}, which investigate the exponential concentration of quantum kernels.
+Despite our method relying solely on measuring the control qubit, it is essential to emphasize that the number of required measurements scales exponentially with the number of target qubits, as the variance in the kernel exponentially approaches zero.
+Hence, we expect the same untrainability issues to hold for our kernel function.\\

-We have experimentally investigated the application of DQC1 model, a restricted computational model, to supervised machine learning tasks.
-DQC1 differs from the standard universal computational model in that it relies on mixed states and does not incorporate quantum entanglement into the computation.
-A test of DQC1's ability to solve supervised machine learning problems for some classically difficult kernels~\cite{havlivcek2019supervised} is presented in this study.
-Specifically, this has allowed us to explore the potential role of quantum discord and coherence in the context of machine learning.
-A relationship was established between the coherence consumption and the kernel function.
-Even though our protocol requires the application of a greater number of gates than a similar protocol described in~\cite{havlivcek2019supervised}, it still achieves a relatively high level of classification accuracy.
+In this study, we have investigated the application of the DQC1 model, a restricted computational model, to supervised machine learning tasks.
+Unlike the standard universal computational model, the DQC1 model relies on mixed states and does not incorporate quantum entanglement into the computation.
+We have presented a test of the DQC1 model's ability to solve supervised machine learning problems for some classically difficult kernels~\cite{havlivcek2019supervised}.
+Despite requiring a greater number of gates than a similar protocol described in~\cite{havlivcek2019supervised}, since one needs to measure only the control qubit, our protocol still achieved a relatively high level of classification accuracy.
+Our proposal highlights the potential of utilizing quantum discord over entanglement in the presence of noise.

 In a broader context, our work highlights the computational power of a single-qubit as a universal classifier~\cite{perez2020data,dutta2022single}.

-We hope that this work might motivate further research into the application of quantum coherence and quantum discord to machine learning. \\
+It would be interesting to realize our protocol in the NMR setting~\cite{kusumoto2021experimental}.
+We hope that this study will inspire further research on the integration of quantum coherence and quantum discord in machine learning.